Legaltech: Online Forms Now Available

 We are using Legaltech to automate document assembly

 Technology develops constantly, and it changes the way we live and work.
-Lawyers also evolve.
-In the spirit of progress and providing a better, more affordable service for our clients, Irving Law is developing a series of online instruction forms which our clients can use to feed us instructions to assemble documents for them, like loan agreements, leases, other contracts, and basic Wills.
+Irving Law has developed a series of online forms which our clients can use to feed us instructions to assemble documents for them, like loan agreements, leases, other contracts, and basic Wills.
 The data fields in the forms will correspond with fields in the templates, allowing us to automate production of the first draft.
 After that, we will review the draft, and then discuss with the client what, if any, further editing is required.

 How do we charge for automated documents?